-My name is Emma and I’m currently a first-year student at UC Berkeley studying Business Administration and Economics.
+My name is Emma, and I’m currently a first-year student at UC Berkeley studying Business Administration and Economics.
 Before I was a Cal Bear, I was a high school student from a suburban town named Sammamish in Washington state.
+This is the story of how I got into UC Berkeley.

 People always say that college is the time to explore and discover who you really are, but for me, that process started in high school, which I used as an opportunity to delve into my various curiosities.
 My extracurricular involvements included business clubs, tutoring, varsity sport, working with non-profit organizations, and many volunteer experiences.